Esinko/viljami/README.md

+# Development note
+Development of this project will continue on 17th of july
 # Viljami

 Easily customisable client for the popular application Wilma.
 This application uses the original wilma backend and never stores your personal information.